noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Assignments

 * Run an MLflow Project on Databricks using an Azure Open Dataset
-* Deploy a containerized FastAPI microservice to AWS App Runner or a similar PaaS using Continuous Delivery via a Container Registry.
+* Deploy a containerized FastAPI microservice to AWS App Runner.
+Alternatively, use a similar PaaS using Continuous Delivery via a Container Registry.

 ### Week Four: Spark MLflow Models and Model Registry

 #### Topics

-* Topic: Getting started with MLflow Models and the Model Registery
+* Topic: Getting started with MLflow Models and the Model Registry
 * Topic: Getting started with continuously deploying containerized Microservices

 #### Learning Objectives